kempsterrrr/specialk/README.md

     - Replace the value for `<ARNS_NAME>` in `deploy:arweave` script in `package.json` to the name you purchased earlier.
     - Commit changes to Git and push to Github.

-To deploy manually via the CLI use the following command:
+To deploy manually via the CLI build your app locally and then run the following command:

 ```
 DEPLOY_KEY=$(base64 -i wallet.json) npx permaweb-deploy --arns-name <ARNS_NAME>